IS AI-GENERATED ART COPYRIGHTED?

 Copyright laws in many countries (including the U.S.) require that a work be created by a human to qualify for protection.
 Since AI lacks legal authorship status, pure AI creations aren’t eligible.

-AI-GENERATED ART = PUBLIC DOMAIN
+AI-GENERATED ART DOES NOT = PUBLIC DOMAIN

 WHAT ABOUT MIXED AI + HUMAN WORK?